Forex Broker Regulation: Setting the Stage for Success

 Which license is best for a new broker?

-CySEC offers a balance between cost, speed, and European credibility.
+CySEC offers a balance between cost, speed, and European credibility, with entry-level capital tiers starting around €75,000.

 How long does the licensing process take?

-It ranges from 1 month (offshore) to 12 months (Tier 1 jurisdictions).Can I upgrade to a stricter license later?
+It ranges from 1 month (offshore) to 12 months (Tier 1 jurisdictions like the UK or Switzerland).

 Yes, many brokers start offshore and then apply for higher-tier licenses as they grow.